jasonfly07/jasonfly07.github.io/_posts/2018-4-13-lego-model-x.md

 Fortunately, the truck set has a few curved pieces that looks surprisingly similar to the hood.
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_hood.jpg)

-There were special pieces from the set for building nice-looking car seats, but there were only enough parts for 2, and I needed at least 6, so I had to stick to standard pieces.
+There were special pieces from the set for building nice-looking car seats, but there were only enough parts for 2, and I needed at least 6, so I had to resort to imagination.
 I tried my best to re-create the subtle curves & contour of a seat with rigid pieces.
 This later underwent several iterations.
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_seat.jpg)

 ### Falcon wing door

 This is a big problem, since falcon wing doors & their frames are tilted, and it's usually not easy to assemble Lego pieces that are not perpendicular to one another; you need extra parts to constrain their movement.
 The first version of door frame was flimsy as hell:
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_falcon_frame.jpg)

 It took a lot of support pieces to keep everything steady, but then it looked like a mess:
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_support.jpg)

 The doors are equally tricky to get the shape correct; the pieces barely fit together in this one:
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_ugly_door.jpg)

 But it's still nice to see the falcon wing coming to life!
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_first_falcon_wing.jpg)

 ### More challenges